i30817/libretrofuzz/README.rst

 These names don't have subtitles, don't have spaces, and all the metadata is not separated from the name by parenthesis.

-To get a good number of hits in this set you could call``:`` ``libretrofuzz --no-subtitle --rmspaces --before '_'``
+  To get a good number of hits in this set you could call:

-Or with probably more false positives (--no-meta is needed because it's applied to server thumbnail names too)``:`` ``libretrofuzz --no-subtitle --rmspaces --no-meta --no-fail``
+ ``libretrofuzz --no-subtitle --rmspaces --before '_'``

 Then select the playlist that contains those whdloads and the system name `Commodore - Amiga` to download from the libretro amiga thumbnails.